SquareGPS/navixy-api/docs/backend-api/resources/tracking/retranslator.md

 #### errors

-* 201 (Not found in the database) – if retranslator with the specified ID cannot be found or belongs to another user.
+* 201 - Not found in the database – if retranslator with the specified ID cannot be found or belongs to another user.
-* 247 (Entity already exists) – if retranslator with this address, port and login already exists.
+* 247 - Entity already exists – if retranslator with this address, port and login already exists.

 ### protocols list

 Returns all available retranslator protocols.

+#### parameters

+Only session `hash`.

+#### examples

 === "cURL"